BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

 UNIT TESTS TODOs
-  unit test with user code tries to directly call caf_{...} procedures, should be possible for user to do so
+  unit test with user code tries to directly call caf_{...} procedures, should be possible for user to do so tests that check to make sure copy in copy out semantics are NOT occurring in the places that it matters

 flexible array member in c